kangabru/skin-tone-checker/index.md

 # ![Icon](https://raw.githubusercontent.com/kangabru/skin-tone-checker/assets/readme/logo.png) Skin Tone Checker

-A simple desktop colour picker tool which helps you to edit your photos to achieve perfect skin tones.

 Key Features:
 - Pick skin tone colours on screen and see hints to improve them.
 - Watch a specific point on screen whilst you make photo adjustments.